Rod Loyola

 Rodrigo Alonso Loyola Salas (born February 28, 1974) is a Canadian politician who was elected in the 2015 Alberta general election to the Legislative Assembly of Alberta representing the electoral district of Edmonton-Ellerslie and re-elected on April 16, 2019.
+He won a third term on May 29, 2023.
 Loyola had previously contested the same seat for the same party in the 2012 Alberta general election.
+In 2014, prior to being elected as an MLA, he ran for leader of the Alberta New Democratic Party.
 He placed third in the 2014 Alberta NDP leadership race.
+Loyola resigned his seat in March 2025 to run in the federal election as the Liberal candidate for the newly formed Edmonton Gateway riding, but was removed as a candidate in early April due to comments supporting Hamas and Hezbollah in 2009.
+He later stated that he would run as an Independent candidate.